stang91/weather-call-API/README.md

 I did everything myself.
 ## What-I-would-like-to-do-or-try

+I wouldn't say this is this is the best code.
 I would like to clean it up a lot more but I just brute force it, and hard code almost everything.
-I just wanted to finish this as quickly as possible so I can't spend more time the main project at hand.
+I just wanted to finish this as quickly as possible so I can't spend more time on the main project at hand.

+if I have time I would love to clean it up a lot more.